Photo Source: MEI

 This book project aims to create a better understanding of local governance in the MENA region.
 It brings together scholars from Europe, the MENA region, and the United States to explore a diverse set of issues including service provision, conflict resolution, and environmental issues.
 It will further investigate how authority and governance procedures vary across space and time within the same region.
 At a time when the discourse on the region focuses on national and international forces affecting refugee crises and terrorism, it reminds us that individuals ‘live locally’ and of the substantial subnational governance variations.
 The collaborators employ a wide range of methodological and theoretical approaches and examine a diverse set of cases.

-Status: The book proposal and chapters are finalized for submission to the publisher and are available upon request.
+Status: The book proposal and chapters are under review by publishers and are available upon request.

 Funded by: Hicham al Alaoui Foundation

-Kao, Kristen, with Lust Ellen.
+Kao, Kristen.
+With Ellen Lust.
 Local Governance in the Middle East and North Africa.
-Edited volume proposal.
-Proposal and chapters available upon request.
+Edited volume.
+Draft available upon request.

 Kao, Kristen, with Ellen Lust, Chagai Weiss, Marwa Shalaby, Eric Vollmann, Sylvia, Bergh, Sylvia I., E.J.
 Karmel, Miriam Bohn, Intissar Kherigi, and Zeynap Kadirbeyoglu (2020).
 The Dynamics of Decentralization in the MENA: Processes, Outcomes, and Obstacles.
 The Program on Governance and Local Development Working Paper No. 31, University of Gothenburg. (full paper).